 Tīrewa Ako: Reo ā-waha, Tuhituhi, Pānui and Pāngarau are each made up of a set of “pou” representing the key components of the Pāngarau and Te Reo Māori learning areas of Te Marautanga o Aotearoa.
-Each pou describes a set of indicators (tohu) that kaiako and ākonga can use to identify progress along the learning pathway.
+Each pou describes a set of indicators (tohu) that identify key milestones along the learning pathway.

-Haemata has also set up a development team to work with on this project.
-Our team is made up of Hinetai Kereopa (Te Kura o Ngāti Hauā), Te Aoterangi Moore (Te Kura o Matapihi), Beth Dixon, Rauhina Cooper, Āwhina Gray, Hineihaea Murphy and all of the kaiako who participated in the trialling.
+Our reo ā-waha development drew on the expertise of kaiako and professional development facilitators.
+Thanks to Hinetai Kereopa (Te Kura o Ngāti Hauā), Te Aoterangi Moore (Te Kura o Matapihi), Beth Dixon, Rauhina Cooper, Āwhina Gray, Hineihaea Murphy and all of the kaiako who participated in the trialling.

 It will be possible to use the Tīrewa Ako to describe how the student is progressing overall and to identify the next key learning steps along the way.

-The Tīrewa will be presented through an online tool which will describe the essential learning steps (tohu) within a Pou.
-The tohu signal a progression of learning over time.
-For each tohu, the tool will provide additional support material to help a kaiako understand the teaching and learning that needs to occur in order for that indicator to be demonstrated.
+The Tīrewa will be presented through an online tool (currently in development) which will also provide additional support material to help kaiako understand the teaching and learning that needs to occur to help ākonga progress.

 As part of the development of Tīrewa Ako, NZCER has “tested” the draft Tīrewa with kaiako to ensure that the tohu signal the most important learning, are sequenced in an accurate way, and that kaiako and ākonga understand the pathways indicated.